pallets/flask/docs/quickstart.rst

    with a trailing slash will produce a 404 "Not Found" error.

-   This behavior allows relative URLs to continue working even if the trailing slash is ommited, consistent with how Apache and other servers work.
+   This behavior allows relative URLs to continue working even if the trailing slash is omitted, consistent with how Apache and other servers work.
 Also, the URLs will stay unique, which helps search engines avoid indexing the same page twice.